 If you have any doubt about whether specializing can help drive business to your real estate practice, consider this hypothetical question.
 You have a heart condition.
 Do you choose to go to a doctor who is a general practitioner or to a cardiologist?
 I rest my case.

 Another strategy for residential realtors trying to stand out in the crowd is to narrow your geographic focus.
-Maybe you serve customers throughout your state, but you can identify a few subdivisions or neighborhoods where you’ve sold more homes than most.
+Maybe you serve customers throughout your city or state, but you can identify a few subdivisions or neighborhoods where you’ve sold more homes than most.
 Why not dedicate a whole page on your website to that particular location?

 One realtor in Naples identified the six most lucrative neighborhoods in her area.
 She spent a lot of time visiting them and getting to know what made them special.
 She then created individual web pages for each of those neighborhoods.